The Forest Service has not approved all of the Corvallis to the Sea Trail sections for bicycles. Some of the bicycle sections are on roads.

 The ride from Corvallis to Big Elk Campground is about 30 miles and is usually done in one day.
 From the campground to Ona Beach is about 28 miles.

 The upper portion of Old Peak Road is gated and requires a permit to use from Starker Forests.
+Note that E-bikes are not permitted on Starker lands including those on the gated portion of Old Peak Road and the gated portion of Shot Pouch Road.
 (See Permits/Rules/Precautions Page)

 Dirt trails approved by the Forest Service for bicycles are closed Oct 16-May 15.